Galleries & Museums

 RCMP Heritage Centre

-PERMANENT EXHIBITS Displays explore the RCMP’s nearly 150-year history, along with modern crime-fighting techniques.
-There’s also a virtual musical ride experience.
+PERMANENT EXHIBITS Displays explore the RCMP’s nearly 150 year history, along with modern crime-fighting techniques.
+There is also a virtual musical ride experience and dorm room inspection.

 Royal Canadian Legion